SpiritbloomPro/new-spiritbloom/holy-paladin/midnight-what-has-changed.md

 unlisted: true
 sidebar_position: 2
 ---
-Going into the pre-patch of midnight we're going to see a rather large overhaul of holy paladin, from talents to spells.
-Removals, reworks and additions we'll be doing a run-through of all of them!
+Going into the pre-patch of midnight we're going to see a rather large overhaul of holy paladin; Blizzard's new philosophy can be broken down into 2 important parts:

+- Remove button bloat
+- Less random trickle healing

+So from talents to spells, removals, reworks and additions we'll be doing a run-through of all of them!

 # Class Tree